Satya9-9/Python_machine_learning/readme.md

-Hello this is the python repo. learning python
+Hello this is the python_machine_learning repo. learning machine_learning